 Family law covers a variety of legal issues involving families, including marriage, divorce, child custody and adoption.
-It is a field of law that often requires the help of a lawyer, though some cases are resolved without representation.
+It is a field of law that often requires the help of a divorce & family lawyer in Miami, though some cases are resolved without representation.

 Thousands of people pursue a career in family law every year, with many going on to obtain specialized training and qualifications, including a legal degree.
 While a strong grasp of the laws and procedures involved is essential, it is also crucial to have a strong “people” skill set and the ability to relate calmly and effectively with clients who may be in emotionally vulnerable situations.